mathigon/textbooks/README.md

 * Write code for interactive problems and animations.
 * Test and proofread chapters, and fix bugs and mistakes.

 To contribute, you need to create a _GitHub account_, _fork_ this repository and create a _local clone_ on your computer.
-Now you can make changes to the code and content, _committ_ your changes, _push_ your changes to GitHub and finally create a _pull request_ back into our central repo.
+Now you can make changes to the code and content, _commit_ your changes, _push_ your changes to GitHub and finally create a _pull request_ back into our central repo.
 We will review all your pull requests with changes and then merge them back into our master.

 ## Documentation